MicrosoftDocs/entra-docs/docs/identity/monitoring-health/recommendation-migrate-from-adal-to-msal.md

 ## Description

-ADAL is currently slated for end-of-support on June 30, 2023.
-We recommend that customers migrate to Microsoft Authentication Libraries (MSAL), which replaces ADAL.
+Azure Active Directory Authentication Library (ADAL) has been deprecated.
+While existing applications using ADAL are still operational, Microsoft will **no longer release new features and security fixes on ADAL**.
+We strongly recommend using the [Microsoft Authentication Library (MSAL)](/entra/msal/) to avoid putting your app's security at risk.
+If you have existing applications that use ADAL, be sure to [migrate them to MSAL](~/identity-platform/msal-migration.md).

-This recommendation shows up if your tenant has applications that still use ADAL.
-The service marks any application in your tenant that makes a token request from the ADAL as an ADAL application.
-Applications that use both ADAL and MSAL are marked as ADAL applications.
+This recommendation is triggered for tenants with applications using ADAL (Azure Active Directory Authentication Library).
+It labels any application that requests a token via ADAL as an "ADAL application," including those using both ADAL and MSAL (Microsoft Authentication Library).

+## How it works

-When an application is identified as an ADAL application, each day the recommendation looks back 30 days for any new ADAL requests from applications within the tenant.
-If an ADAL recommendation doesn't send any new ADAL requests for 30 days, the recommendation is marked as completed.
-When all applications are completed, the recommendation status changes to completed.
-If a new ADAL request is detected for an application that was completed, the status changes back to active.
+The system checks daily for new ADAL token requests over the past 30 days.
+If an application makes no new requests for 30 days, its recommendation status is marked as completed.
+The overall recommendation status updates to "completed" once all applications meet this criterion.
+If a new ADAL request is detected for a previously completed application, its status reverts to "active."

 ## Value

 MSAL is designed to enable a secure solution without developers having to worry about the implementation details.
 MSAL simplifies how tokens are acquired, managed, cached, and refreshed.
 MSAL also uses best practices for resilience.
-For more information on migrating to MSAL, see [Migrate applications to MSAL](~/identity-platform/msal-migration.md).
+For more information on MSAL supported scenarios, see [Migrate applications to MSAL](~/identity-platform/msal-migration.md#why-switch-to-msal).

-Existing apps that use ADAL will continue to work after the end-of-support date.

 ## Action plan